 4) Collision Resistant

-It involves the procedure of splitting keys into two or more parts and then to combine the pieces and form the hash addresses.
+3) Folding Function: It involves the procedure of splitting keys into two or more parts and then combining the pieces and form the hash addresses.

 Example: To map the key 26456715 to a range between 0 and 9999, you can: split the number into two as 2645 and 6715, and then add these two to obtain 9360 as the hash value.

-In this hash function, the key is squared, and we take the middle part of the result obtained as the hash value.
+5) Mid-Square Function: In this hash function, the key is squared, and the middle part of the result obtained is taken as the hash value.

 Example: To map the key 3111 into a hash table of size 1000, we square (3111)²= 9678321 and extract 783(the middle part of the result obtained) as the hash value.

-You can use this for hashing the digital signatures into a shorter value called a message-digest.
+These are for hashing the digital signatures into a shorter value known as message-digest.

 Some hashing algorithms that you may come across are:

-The MD family of hashing algorithms comprises of hash functions MD2, MD4, MD5 and MD6.
+The MD family of hashing algorithms comprises hash functions MD2, MD4, MD5 and MD6.

 CRC32- Cyclic Redundancy Check

-You particularly use them in industrial networks, where real cryptographic hashes are a considerable choice.
+CRC32 is a algorithm that is particularly for industrial networks, where real cryptographic hashes are a considerable choice.

-Tiger is a 192-bit-sized cryptographic hashing algorithm which usually truncates its output to form 160-bit and 128-bit hash functions.
+The Tiger is a 192-bit-sized cryptographic hashing algorithm that usually truncates its output to form 160-bit and 128-bit hash functions.

-- Hashing in data structure helps to retrieve data in a more reliable and flexible method than any other data structure.
+- It helps to retrieve data in a more reliable and flexible method than any other data structure.